Nolan Arenado Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.89 team ERA that ranks fifth across all league pitching staffs.
+- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.89).

-- Padres pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in the league.
+- Padres pitchers combine to give up 146 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his last time out on Wednesday, the right-hander went six scoreless innings against the Miami Marlins while surrendering three hits.
+- In his last time out -- in relief on Saturday -- the lefty tossed 2 2/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering four hits.

-- In 20 games this season, the 33-year-old has put up an ERA of 3.70, with 8.8 strikeouts per nine innings.
-Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.